fluencelabs/ethglobal-web3jam-hackathon/README.md

 ### Dynamic NTF Lifecycle Management -- USD 2,000.00 for the best submission

 Dynamic NFTs are a valuable progression of non-fungible tokens.
 Using Fluence and Aqua, design and implement a (sub-) protocol to create and manage dynamic NFTs using IPFS or Ceramic as your decentralized persistence layer.
-For example, consider a dynamic NFT representing a sports persona or stock (immutable) and event-driven data (mutable).
-For example, your favorite politician NFT maybe updated with their latest poll or election results.
+For example, consider a dynamic NFT representing a sports persona or stock (immutable) and event-driven data updating the NFT (mutable).
+For example, your favorite politician's NFT may be updated with their latest poll or election results.

 ### Off-Chain NFT Auction Protocol -- USD 2,000.00 for the best submission

-Trading and especially auctioning of NFTs are popular exchange mechanisms.
+Trading, and especially auctioning, of NFTs are popular exchange mechanisms in the Web3 space.
 Alas, on-chain bidding may incur prohibitively high gas costs **per** bid massively undermining the value and usability of NFTs to the community.
 You can change that by creating a decentralized, off-chain NFT auction platform with Fluence and Aqua where bid history, for example, is tracked on a decentralized, immutable persistence layer like IPFS or Filecoin or on a mutable but on-chain anchored solution like Ceramic.

 ## Submission Requirements & Judging Criteria